nemmusu/domain-screenshoter/README.md

 # Domain Screenshoter

 This tool automates taking screenshots of a list of domains while routing requests through a VPN.
 It manages sessions, retries on failures, and utilizes Selenium for capturing screenshots in a headless browser.
+Additionally, the tool supports generating interactive HTML reports for captured screenshots, complete with filtering and browsing capabilities.

 ---